tferic/totemomail-api/README.md

 https://belsoft-collaboration.ch/totemo/

 # Usage
-These scripts are inteded to run on localhost (i.e. the operating system where Totemomail runs), but they could be changed to run from remote.
+These scripts are inteded to run on localhost (i.e. the operating system where Totemomail runs), but they could be modified to run from remote.

 ## Requirements
 On Totemomail, the Admin REST API needs to be enabled, as it is disabled by default.